 Not only is the Disruption MTi a graceful carver, its slightly softer edge gives it a forgiving quality that’s a K2 hallmark.
 The main reason the Disruption MTi feels different on edge from, say, an e-Magnum, is because its Ti I-Beam metal laminate is only as wide as the thinnest section of the ski.
 As the ski widens at tip and tail, a gap grows between the Ti sheet and the edge.
 This allows the edge to give a little, which creates a cushioned ride on a firm surface.

 To be clear: the edge doesn’t give out or wiggle around – despite its name, the edge grip is never disobedient or disorderly.
 If anything, the mildly less aggressive grip feels easier to trust in a fully-laid over carve.
-As testament to its most distinctive trait, the Disruption MTi earned higher aggregate points for Finesse properties over Power traits, an inverted ratio in the Technical field.
-Due to its markedly mellow character in a category dominated by brutes, we award the Technical genre’s lone Silver Skier Selection to the Disruption MTi.
+Due to its markedly mellow character in a category dominated by brutes, we award the Disruption MTi a Silver Skier Selection.